 If it's a monster, you must fight it.
-See Combat, p.
-3. If the card is a curse - see Curses, p.
-5 - it applies to you immediately (if it can) and is discarded (unless it has a persistent effect or you keep the card as a reminder of an upcoming effect).
+See Combat.
+If the card is a curse, it applies to you immediately if it can.
+It is then discarded, unless it has a persistent or upcoming effect).

 If you draw any other card, you may either put it in your hand or play it immediately.